Schlumbergera: Modern cultivars

 Attempts have also been made to classify cultivars by colour.
 A difficulty is that the flowers of many cultivars exhibit different colours depending on the temperature during bud formation and growth.
 In particular, temperatures below 14 °C produce pink tones in otherwise white and yellow cultivars, and deepen the colour in pink and red cultivars.
-The availability of iron to the plant has also been suggested to affect flower colour.
+The availability of iron has also been suggested to affect flower colour.

 In the United States, cultivars are propagated in large numbers for sale before Thanksgiving Day (the fourth Thursday in November).
 In Europe, plants are mainly sold later in the year, in the period before Christmas.
 A single Dutch grower (de Vries of Aalsmeer, the Netherlands) was reported in 1989 as producing 2,000,000 plants per year.